transloadit/uppy/website/src/docs/uppy.md

 <a id="onBeforeFileAdded"></a>
 ### `onBeforeFileAdded: (currentFile, files) => currentFile`

 A function run before a file is added to Uppy.
 Gets passed `(currentFile, files)` where `currentFile` is a file that is about to be added, and `files` is an object with all files that already are in Uppy.
-Return `Promise.resolve` to proceed with adding the file or `Promise.reject` to abort.
+Return a file object or nothing to proceed with adding the file, or throw an error to abort.
 Use this function to run any number of custom checks on the selected file, or manipulating it, like optimizing a file name, for example.

 ```js
 onBeforeFileAdded: (currentFile, files) => {